Lafayette General Health

 Our radiologists and radiologic technicians are experienced in pediatric imaging, offering conscious sedation for MRI and CT scans in-house.

-Dr. Scott Hamilton, M.D., is a board-certified pediatrician and medical advisor in the Lafayette General Pediatric Emergency Department.
+Dr. Scott Hamilton, M.D., is a board-certified pediatrician and medical advisor in the Lafayette General Pediatric Treatment Area within the ED.
 He

 maintains a blog, ParentsDontFret.net, focusing on pediatric care